 The cottonmouth has a very painful bite.
 Their bites create a strong burning sensation, which is because your tissue is breaking down.
 Cottonmouth venom is designed so that it starts dissolving tissue immediately after you’re bitten.
 This helps them digest more quickly after they eat you.

 While you’re far too big for such a small snake to eat, you’ll still feel the excruciating pain of your skin and cells breaking down.

 Rather than bite or musk, water moccasins would much rather try and escape.
 If they see somebody coming towards them, they’ll try and get away by entering the water.

 Water moccasins hang out on logs or branches next to the water’s edge so that they can dive in for a quick getaway.
 They know that they can move quicker in the water than they can on land.

 Water moccasins will eat almost anything—well, anything apart from leaves and plants.
 Like all snakes, they eat mammals and birds, as well as small amphibians (frogs and toads).

-Since they spend so much time in the water, water moccasins have become excellent swimmers.
-Most snakes, including full sea snakes, swim while entirely underwater.
+Since they spend so much time in the water, water moccasins have become accomplished swimmers.
+Most snakes, including sea snakes, swim while entirely underwater.
 Non-aquatic snakes will do the same, but with their head poking out of the top of the water.

-Water moccasins, though, are incredibly buoyant.
-They’re able to keep their whole body at water level, head, middle, tail and all.
+However, water moccasins are able to keep their whole body at water level.
 That’s important because they can’t breathe underwater, and this stops them from having to come up for air all the time while they swim.